 In Chinese medicine, spleen qi refers to the life energy associated with the spleen network.
-Practitioners of Chinese medicine do not think only of the abdominal organ that Western medicine calls the spleen.
-The spleen network is a better name for the organ in Chinese medicine because it relates to the flow of energy in the body and the entire digestive process.
+Practitioners of Chinese medicine don't think only of the abdominal organ that Western medicine calls the spleen.
+The spleen network is a better name for the organ in Chinese medicine, because it relates to the flow of energy in the body and the entire digestive process.

 Foods to Eat

 According to Traditional Chinese Medicine specialist James Saper, R.TCM.P., eating foods called yang tonics are helpful for a spleen qi deficiency because they warm the spleen and improve energy flow.
 A few examples are basil, cloves, dill and fennel seeds, garlic, dried ginger, nutmeg, pistachios, raspberries and shrimp.
 Also foods that taste pungent and sweet are favored by the spleen and help qi to circulate.
 These include carrots, cayenne, jasmine tea, orange peels, peppermint tea and radishes.

 Foods to Avoid

 A diet for a spleen qi deficiency calls for the avoidance of certain foods.
 You shouldn't eat a lot of sugar or salt, and you should avoid coffee, milk, cheese and other dairy products, seaweed, citrus fruits and juices, tofu, salads, salt, millet and undercooked grains.
 In addition, don't consume pork, wheat products and foods containing gluten, roasted peanuts, products like beer that contain yeast, bananas, saturated fats, and oily or fried foods.

 How to Prepare Foods and Meals